 All your general tax deduction questions answered.

-When you are completing your tax returns, you may be able to claim a number of expenses that are directly related to earning your income.
-Deductions are amounts that you can deduct from your total income, that help you calculated your taxable income.
+When you’re completing your tax return, you may be able to claim a number of expenses that are directly related to earning your income.
+Deductions are purchases that you can deduct from your total taxable income, meaning you could pay less tax.
 Your taxable income is the income that your tax is calculated on.

 Need help?
 Find a tax agent

 Depending on your circumstances, you may be able to claim the following as a deduction on your Australian tax return.
 Remember to ensure these meet the criteria in the checklist above.

 - Formal education courses related to your field and provided by a professional association